Alibaba records billions in sales as China's first post-virus Singles' Day kicks off

 Alibaba first launched the shopping event in 2009 and has made it the world’s biggest online sales festival, eclipsing Cyber Monday in the United States.
 Last year, it recorded $38.4 billion in GMV on the day.

-Pop star Katy Perry, who has performed at the event before, made an appearance at the company’s gala late on Tuesday, albeit via livestream, as travel restrictions on outside visitors remain in place in China.
+Pop star Katy Perry made an appearance at the company’s gala for the first time late on Tuesday, albeit via livestream, as travel restrictions on outside visitors remain in place in China.

 ($1 = 6.6146 Chinese yuan)